Letter to my Parents, Teachers, and Coaches from my Younger Self

 Had I been able to articulate what support I needed as a child, here is what I would have requested of the adults in my life

-Please don’t make me have to take care of your emotions around my hand difference – it is exhausting!
-Please get whatever help/support you need for yourself so that when I need you to listen and validate what I’m experiencing, you are able to do so.
+Take care of your own emotions around my hand difference – it is exhausting for me to do it for you!
+Get whatever help/support you need for yourself so that when I need you to listen and validate what I’m experiencing, you are able to do so.

-Please understand that grieving is a process.
-Please grieve the child you didn’t have as often as you need so that you can truly love the one you do.
+Understand that grieving is a process.
+Grieve the child you didn’t have as often as you need so that you can truly love the one you do.

-Please support me in the things I want to pursue.
+Support me in the things I want to pursue.
 But also remind me that I don’t have to do everything everyone else does.
-Please help me to learn the concept of choice.
+Help me to learn the concept of choice.

-Please understand that even though being different can be amazing, it also can be hard and challenging.
+Appreciate that even though being different can be amazing, it also can be hard and challenging.
 When I go out into the world, not everyone sees how wonderful my difference is.
 So I need empathy for the places and spaces where that message hasn’t yet reached.
-And I need appreciation of how long it can take to get to a place of acceptance about one’s own body.

-Please know that you will always question whether you are doing enough for me.
+Realize that you will always question and worry about whether you are doing/have done enough for me.
 But the most important thing you can do is to love me exactly as I am.

-Please understand that sometimes people will focus on my differences too much.
+Understand that sometimes people will focus on my differences too much.
 At other times, they won’t focus on it enough.
-Please listen when I tell you what I need.
+Help me to learn how to recognize and ask for what I need.

-Please be aware as I grow that asymmetries in the body are cumulative.
+Be aware as I grow that asymmetries in the body are cumulative.
 Things that are easy for me to do with my different or dominant side when I am young may be harder as I get older.
-If I ever tell you that my body hurts, please listen and consult with someone with expertise.
+If I ever tell you that my body hurts, listen and consult with someone with expertise.

-When I’m old enough to do more for myself, please be with me rather than do for me.
+When I’m old enough to do more for myself, be with me rather than do for me.
 Work with me to problem solve.
-Even when I no longer ask you for help, please continue to offer help.
-If I refuse, don’t be offended – one day I may accept the help.
+Even when I no longer ask you for help, continue to offer so that I remember that it is okay to ask.
+If I refuse your offer, don’t be offended – one day I may accept the help.

-Above all, I love you ❤️ and thank you for everything you do for me!
+Above all, know that I love you ❤️ even if I don’t always remember to thank you for everything you do for me!